 12.1.01 Purpose & Intent.
-Redevelopment Codes may be established to provide zoning procedure to implement Comprehensive Growth Management Plan policies by providing opportunities for traditional neighborhood design and mixed residential and commercial uses in redeveloping areas.
+Redevelopment Codes may be established to provide zoning procedures to implement Comprehensive Growth Management Plan policies by providing opportunities for traditional neighborhood design and mixed residential and commercial uses in redeveloping areas.
 Redevelopment Codes may be adopted only for Community Redevelopment Areas (CRA) that have been formally designated by Martin County in accordance with the Comprehensive Growth Management Plan.

 12.1.01.A.
 Content of Redevelopment Codes.
 Redevelopment Codes are designed to preserve and revitalize older residential neighborhoods and commercial areas by providing Redevelopment Zoning Districts that replace the prior underlying zoning districts and establishing special standards for development, in accordance with the adopted community redevelopment plans.
-Each Community Redevelopment Area may have with its own Redevelopment Zoning District.
-Article 12 provides Redevelopment Codes and Redevelopment Zoning Districts for each of the following Community Redevelopment Areas, as shown in Figure 12-1:
+Each CRA may have its own Redevelopment Zoning District.
+Article 12 provides Redevelopment Codes and Redevelopment Zoning Districts for each of the following CRA, as shown in Figure 12-1: